Urban Huttleston Broughton, 1st Baron Fairhaven: Life at Anglesey Abbey

 When the brothers bought Anglesey Abbey, it was a country house set in parkland and built around the remains of a medieval priory.
 They soon set about renovating the property, employing the architect Sidney Parvin to convert the medieval calefactory into a dining room, move the front porch, create a newel staircase, restore dormer windows and install fireplaces and oak panelling.
 Henry married in 1932 and moved out, as the brothers had arranged when they bought the house.
 Broughton continued to enlarge the house to accommodate his collection of books, pictures, furniture, tapestries, clocks and objets d'art, adding a library wing, also designed by Sidney Parvin, in 1937, a hall and staircase in 1939, and then in 1956 a picture gallery designed by Sir Albert Richardson.

 As well as the alterations to the house, Broughton laid out gardens and planted avenues of trees in the parkland surrounding the house.
 He acquired statues and ornaments for the gardens.

 The wealth that Broughton had inherited from his American grandfather allowed him to indulge his passion for collecting, an interest he shared with his mother, Lady Fairhaven.
 His collection included paintings by Claude Lorrain, John Constable, William Etty, Richard Parkes Bonington, Sir Alfred Munnings, as well as Tudor panel portraits and a number of paintings of Windsor Castle.
 The library at Anglesey Abbey contains nearly 5200 books, mostly ordinary reading books in fine bindings with about a thousand collector's books.
+There are also another approximately 3,000 books stored in various rooms around the property.
 When Broughton's mother, Lady Fairhaven, died in 1939 he inherited items from her collection, including a case of bejewelled crucifixes that she had collected on her travels and a painting by John Constable.

 The brothers' most notable success on the racecourse was with a horse bred by Henry, Star Moss, who won the Ripon St Leger Trial before coming second in the 1963 St Leger.
 Broughton's horses included Constantia, who won the 1951 Lowther Stakes.

 Broughton carried out public duties as a Liaison Commissioner of the Joint War Organisation during World War II, as deputy lieutenant of Cambridgeshire (appointed in 1937) and as a Justice of the Peace (appointed in 1939).
 His philanthropy included a gift of £30,000 to the Fitzwilliam Museum for the purchase of British School landscapes.
 The villagers of Lode were given a village hall in 1930 in memory of Broughton's father.

 Broughton did not marry, and, in 1961, a second barony was conferred on him, with the remainder to his brother, Henry Rogers Broughton, 2nd Baron Fairhaven.

 When Broughton died on 20 August 1966, 11 days before his 70th birthday, obituaries in The Times and The New York Times said he was known as "the shy peer" because he disliked publicity.

 Anglesey Abbey was left to the National Trust, with the stipulation that the house and collection should remain exactly as it was at his death.